ONE

 straighter and picking out tangles before she separated sections for a braid.

-beside a small bag on my seat.
-It looked glossy, black, and intimidating in its
+was talking about sat beside a small bag on my seat, looking glossy, black, and

 I unzipped the